 Total War: Warhammer 3's Mortal Empires mode offers a dizzyingly vast campaign that covers an entire fantasy world.
 The game's strategy layer gives you the sense of running a fantasy empire, a fantasy that comes to life thanks to the scale of Mortal Empires.

 What's more, the game's campaigns have you manage an entire faction, building armies, upgrading cities, and spending resources to best defeat your enemies.
-Though the basic campaign makes for an engaging story, the recently added Mortal Realms mode allows you to battle across locations from all three games in the series, using any of the trilogy's factions.
-It's an ambitious game mode that needs to be seen to be believed.
+Though the basic campaign makes for an engaging story, the recently added Immortal Empires mode allows you to battle across locations from all three games in the series, using any of the trilogy's factions.
+It's extremely ambitious and needs to be seen to be believed.

 XCOM 2 makes you care about your soldiers by giving them just enough of a personality to make their deaths hurt.
 As they level up, they'll take on specialized roles and gain their own storied histories as part of the resistance.
 XCOM 2 isn't just your story, it's theirs.

-XCOM 2 is the sequel to XCOM: Enemy Unknown and offers a major twist: we already lost.
+XCOM 2 is the sequel to XCOM: Enemy Unknown and offers a major twist: we lost.
 Aliens have invaded and humanity has been conquered - a novel premise from one of the best PC strategy games out there.
-Now, you're not leading Earth's defenses, you're leading its last resistance movement.
+In XCOM 2, you're not leading Earth's defenses, you're leading its last resistance movement.
 Take the fight to the alien overlords and discover what they're planning before it's too late.

 Best PC strategy games: FAQs

 Stellaris is certainly one of the best PC strategy games around, allowing you to fully customize your faction and wider game experience.
 It's a true sci-fi epic that offers mountains of replay value.
-However, when it comes to determining the "best" PC strategy game, it's important to account for taste and personal preference.
+However, when it comes to determining which PC strategy game to play, it's important to account for taste and personal preference.

 Despite its strengths, a die-hard fantasy fan may well get more from Total War: Warhammer 3 than the likes of XCOM 2 or Stellaris.
 In the same way, those who want an experience more grounded in the real world are unlikely to find a better title to suit their tastes than Civilization 6.